GraphScope/GART/docs/notes/getting-started.rst

 - **Distributed deployment based on Kubernetes.** GART can be deployed on a distributed environment based on Kubernetes.

-- **Support for more data sources.** GART can support more data sources, such as MySQL, PostgreSQL.
+- **Support for more data sources.** GART can support more data sources, such as MySQL, and PostgreSQL.
 Users can also implement their own data source by following the data source interface.

 - **Support for more graph analysis algorithms.** GART can support more graph analysis algorithms, such as PageRank, Connected Components, etc. The execution engine of GART is based on `GraphScope`_, which supports a wide range of graph algorithms.
 We also support `NetworkX`_ as the execution engine.